Tracing the complexity profiles of different linguistic phenomena through the intrinsic dimension of LLM representations: Datasets

 We used the same nouns and intransitive verbs as for the coordination/subordination datasets (see App.~\ref{app:nesting-dataset}).
 By again querying ChatGPT 4 and manually editing its outputs, we created a list of 100 transitive verbs that take human subjects and objects (\textit{betray}, \textit{fascinate}, \textit{scold}\ldots).
 We constructed a set of 50K matched center-embedding and right-branching sentences by randomly sampling from these lists according to the following templates:

-where NP1 is formed by \textit{the} followed by a profession noun in plural or singular form; NP2 is either formed in the same way or it is a proper noun; TRVERB is a transitive verb in past-simple form; and INTVERB is a past continuous form of an intransitive verb agreeing in number with NP1.
+{}where NP1 is formed by \textit{the} followed by a profession noun in plural or singular form; NP2 is either formed in the same way or it is a proper noun; TRVERB is a transitive verb in past-simple form; and INTVERB is a past continuous form of an intransitive verb agreeing in number with NP1.
 Again, no sentence contains a repeated noun or verb.
-Five random examples are given in Table \ref{tab:center-right-examples}.
+Using the same data, we constructed an additional contrast between subject relative clauses (SRC) and object relative clauses (ORC).
+This contrast was derived directly from the center-embedding items.
+The ORC condition corresponds exactly to the center-embedding dataset, relabeled here to make the contrast in terms of relativization type explicit, rather than the branching configuration.
+The SRC sentences were created by promoting the relative clause subject to subject position in the main clause, while preserving the predicate and lexical content.
+Five random examples for each of the two contrasts are given in Table \ref{tab:center-right-examples}.

 We split the datasests into partitions of 10k sentences, and repeat all experiments 5 times, always reporting means and standard errors across the partitions.